NEWS APRIL 2021

 View of the main Puzzle Room as it was in Devon in 2008

-The Puzzle Museum - Status and Objectives
+The Puzzle Museum - Status and Objectives as stated in 2017.

 The Puzzle Museum is a private collection-based museum.
 Owing to lack of appropriate facilities, it is not currently open to the general public.
 Visitors, mostly world experts in the field, can come by invitation, or recommendation only.
 Unfortunately this is unlikely to change until we can find a permanent institutional home for the collection.